ANTI-DOPING IN PARA ICE HOCKEY

-To try and ensure a level playing field for all athletes in the sport, World Para Nordic Skiing is bound by and complies fully with the IPC Anti-Doping Code.
+To try and ensure a level playing field for all athletes in the sport, World Para Ice Hockey is bound by and complies fully with the IPC Anti-Doping Code.

 The aims of the IPC Anti-Doping Code, which is fully compliant with the World Anti-Doping Code, are:

 • To protect the athlete’s right to participate in doping free sport and thus promote health, fairness and equality for athletes worldwide.